codacy/codacy-pmd/src/main/resources/docs/description/java_strictexception_AvoidLosingExceptionInformation.md

+Since: PMD 4.2.6

-Statements in a `catch` block that invoke accessors on the exception without using the information only add to code size.
+Statements in a catch block that invoke accessors on the exception without using the information only add to code size.
 Either remove the invocation, or use the return result.

-Ex:
+Example(s):
 ```
 public void bar() {
 	try {